sap-tutorials/Tutorials/tutorials/cp-aibus-dox-web-oauth-token/cp-aibus-dox-web-oauth-token.md

 ![DOX TOKEN](web-browser.png)

-You should receive the following response:
+You should receive a response like the following:

 ```
 {